 Pet insurance companies that cover emergencies

-- No in-network restrictions.
-Visit any licensed veterinarian in the U.S.
+- Visit any licensed veterinarian in the U.S.

-Pet insurance plans through ManyPets are comprehensive, meaning that they offer coverage if your pet experiences an unexpected illness or injury.
-If your pet has an emergency condition, you’re able to take them to any licensed vet, emergency clinic, or specialist of your choosing, without needing to worry about networks, participating providers, or preapprovals.
+Pet insurance plans through Lemonade are comprehensive, offering coverage if your pet experiences an unexpected illness or injury.
+If your pet has an emergency condition, you’re able to take them to any licensed vet, emergency clinic, or specialist of your choosing without needing to worry about networks, participating providers, or preapprovals.

 Pet insurance plans through Spot come in two different flavors: accident-only or accident and illness.
 Depending on which you choose, your pet’s emergency care can be covered whether they get sick, get hurt, or develop certain medical conditions.